osullh/CS4096_final_project/README.md

   ### How to Run Standalone Version of the Artefact:
   1. Download the EXE File Zip from Github.
   2. Unizip the files.
-  3. CLick on the EXE File and the game will run.
+  3. Click on the EXE File and the game will run.

 <br>